Show by Label

 The recommended ESP32 board is the VROOM 4MB DEVKIT V1.
 However, I have found that there are slight variations or differences for two components on various sources for this board.
 One is the capacitor that should ensure a reset after a download of new firmware.
 On one of my boards, this capacitor was there, but not well soldered to the chassis part of the USB-mini.
 On another one, there was no diode to block the incoming 5V through the USB, and the VIN supplied to pin 1 of the board.
 Having no diode but a 0R resistor means that the VIN supply will back-feed 5V into the USB port of your PC.
 Not recommended!

-Verify that the ESP32 module has a 1uF 0402 capacitor most likely connected to the solder pad of the EN button.
-It may be soldered at a 45-degree angle, see the left blue arrow.
-Also make sure that there is a diode installed and not a 0 Ohm 0402 resistor (marked 000) as you see here on the board, see the middle blue arrow below.
-The picture of the ESP32 further up does have a diode, which can be easily identified.
+Also make sure that there is a diode installed and not a 0 Ohm 0402 resistor (marked 000) as you see here on the board.
+See the middle blue arrow below for the location.
+The picture of the ESP32 further up in the Blog does have a diode, which can be easily identified.

-If the capacitor is not installed, you need to install C44 on the PCB.
-If there is a 0 Ohm resistor on the board, you don't need to modify the ESP32 module but need to remove or not install R53 and install D10 on the main PCB.
-See the schematic below.
+If there is a 0 Ohm resistor on the board, you need to remove or not install R53 and install D10 on the main PCB.
+See the schematic below. (in the schematic D10 has a red cross through the part, to avoid placing this part when not needed)

 The Back Panel